How to Order

 It should be waxed before sewing.
 If you are going to use it to bind books you probably want to wax it, too, because the wax makes the thread on the one hand slightly sticky, which makes it easier to makes knots and looks, at the same time it reduces fraying and accidental loops.
 However, with a bit of practise it can be used as it is, which has some advantages, especially when you are sewing exposed bindings where the wax on the thread might otherwise attract dust and dirt.

 There are 12 colours available of the 4-ply thread, and unfortunately only 9 of those also for the 3-ply.

 Crawford’s Waxed Irish Linen Thread

 Crawford’s waxed Irish linen thread is used for a variety of traditional crafts, including leather sewing, bookbinding, and all sorts of crafts that include knotting (like macrame and basket weaving) like all linen threads.
 It is by many considered the best thread for beginners and when making Coptic bindings as the thick wax coating makes it easy to handle and let the chain pattern on the book’s spine stand out nicely.

 Before using it, it is advisable to run it between your fingers several times to get rid of excess wax and to give a smoother finish and thread.

-The wide range of different colours is the main advantage of this thread in my eyes.
+The wide range of different colours is the main advantage of this thread.
 With broad selection of bright colours to choose from, it is rare not to find a match.
 Some of the colours in my shop can’t even be found in other stores, like coffee and dark moss or cherry.